linode/docs/docs/guides/applications/big-data/how-to-install-and-configure-a-redis-cluster-on-ubuntu-1604/index.md

         sudo apt install make gcc libc6-dev tcl

     {{< note >}}
-Alternatively, you could use `build-essential` to load the dependencies for Redis.
+Alternatively, you could use “build-essential” to load the dependencies for Redis.
 {{< /note >}}

 2. From the documentation, download the current stable branch, then extract: